Can You Refuse a Breathalyzer Test?

 | ,

 If you’re a Michigan resident facing a DUI charge, it’s essential to understand the breathalyzer test and the legal process surrounding it.
-As an experienced Michigan lawyer specializing in DUI criminal defense, I’ve encountered many clients who are unsure about what to do when facing a breathalyzer test.
+As an experienced DUI criminal defense attorney specializing in DUI criminal defense, I’ve encountered many clients who are unsure about what to do when facing a breathalyzer test.

-In this blog post, I’ll help you understand the ins and outs of how a breathalyzer test works, the difference between the two most common forms of breathalyzers, and answer the popular question, “Can I legally refuse to take a breathalyzer test?”
+In this blog post, I’ll help you understand the ins and outs of how a breathalyzer test works, the difference between the two most common forms of breathalyzers, and answer the popular question, “What happens if you refuse a breathalyzer test in Michigan?”
 I’ll also explain the typical legal process of what happens if someone either accepts or refuses to take the test, and what your rights are in both circumstances.

 What is a Preliminary Breath Test and How do They Work?

-When you’re stopped under suspicion of drunk driving in Michigan, an officer will ask you to perform a preliminary breath test (PBT.)
-These breathalyzer tests measure your blood alcohol content (BAC) through a sample of your breath to determine whether you are legally impaired.
+When you’re stopped under suspicion of drunk driving in Michigan, an officer will ask you to perform a preliminary breath test (PBT).
+This Michigan DUI blood test or breathalyzer test measures your blood alcohol content (BAC) through a sample of your breath to determine whether you are legally impaired.

-The reason police officers ask people they suspect of driving while intoxicated to complete a PBT is because this test helps to corroborate their suspicions.
+The reason police officers ask people they suspect of driving while intoxicated to complete a PBT is that this test helps to corroborate their suspicions.

 Can I Refuse to Take a Breathalyzer Test?

-Refusing to take a breathalyzer test is not a crime in the state of Michigan and you are free to politely decline.
+Refusing to take a breathalyzer test is not a crime in the state of Michigan, and you are free to decline politely.

 But should you?
 Probably not.

-To fully understand the potential penalties of refusal, it’s important to first understand the difference between two kinds of breathalyzers:
+To fully understand the potential penalties of refusal, it’s important to first understand the difference between the two kinds of breathalyzers: The Preliminary Breath Test and the DataMaster Breathalyzer test administered at the police station.
+The best DUI lawyer in Michigan, Mark Caldwell, explains the basics in this video with additional details found below:

 Preliminary Breath Test (PBT): This is also known as the roadside breathalyzer and is the kind that police request after stopping someone they suspect of being under the influence.